How to Use Formulas Across Sheets in Excel

 There is far more to learn, however.
 For instance, if you routinely work with multiple sheets in Excel, the Consolidate feature is also handy.
 That feature can also calculate formulas using data across multiple sheets.
 However, the data it creates may not look like how data is displayed when entering a formula by hand.

 Another useful but often misunderstood feature is pivot tables.
-Pivot tables make calculating and organizing tons of data in Excel easy as cake.
+Pivot tables make calculating and organizing tons of data in Excel as easy as cake.
 They can be tricky to use, however.

 delivered to your inbox.